fanglaogong/vgpu-proxmox/README.md

 - All GPUs from the Pascal generation (GTX 10xx, Quadro Pxxxx, Tesla Pxx)
 - All GPUs from the Turing generation (GTX 16xx, RTX 20xx, Txxxx)

+Starting from driver version 17.0, Pascal and earlier require additional patches, see [below](#psa-for-pascal-and-older-gpus-like-the-p4-gtx-1080) for more!

 If you have GPUs from the Ampere and Ada Lovelace generation, you are out of luck, unless you have a vGPU qualified card from [this list](https://docs.nvidia.com/grid/gpus-supported-by-vgpu.html) like the A5000 or RTX 6000 Ada.
 If you have one of those cards, please consult the [NVIDIA documentation](https://docs.nvidia.com/grid/15.0/grid-vgpu-user-guide/index.html) for help with setting it up.

 > **!!!
 THIS MEANS THAT YOUR RTX 30XX or 40XX WILL NOT WORK !!!**